 - Speak with the Directee about the issue and whether, if appropriate, they would benefit from other support. - Where possible the Director and the Directee should have a conversation around the place of spiritual direction for the Directee at this time.
-If the Director is concerned about their ability to continue working with the Directee, then additional supervision support is encouraged. - If the Director is unable to continue working with the Directee they should follow the process in From the Director's Perspective Situation 1 above. - Should there be a Safeguarding issue, the Director should contact the Diocesan Safeguarding Team.
+If the Director is concerned about their ability to continue working with the Directee, then additional supervision support is encouraged. - If the Director is unable to continue working with the Directee they should follow the process in From the Director's Perspective Situation 1 above. - Should there be a Safeguarding issue, the Director should contact the Diocesan Spiritual Direction Advisor and the Diocesan Safeguarding Team.